OlgaNazarenko/WebPy_HW11/README.md

-## WebPy_HW11
+## WebPy_HW12
 REST API for storing and managing contacts [^1].

-Run the following command to start the FastAPI server with uvicorn:
+Run the following command to start the FastAPI server:

-    uvicorn main:app --host 127.0.0.1 --port 8000 --reload
+    python3 main.py

+In the code was added the following:
+- An authentication mechanism in the application;
+- An authorization using JWT tokens, so that all operations with contacts are performed only by registered users;
+- The user has access only to his/her operations with contacts.

-[^1]: It was done with SQLite instead of PostgreSQL due to the system issues.
+[^1]: It was done with SQLite.
-    I was not able to add/install psycopg2.